 I have always known about the hermetic statement that “as above, so below”, but I did not know that it was just a part of a broader and well-articulated system of principles referred to as the seven hermetic principles.

 But I had an immediate personal experience of this truth that “as above, so below” after I had unified micro-physics and macro-physics.
-It was not a religious or a philosophical experience for me, it was a scientific experience of the exact unity of all universe.
+It was not a religious experience for me, it was a scientific experience of the exact unity of all things.

-So, in this post-modern age, the correspondence principle is a reality we now see and experience in the new science or in post-modern physics.
-It is also, like the principle of mentalism, what now manifest itself in the entire body of the new science.
+So, in this post-modern age, the correspondence principle is a reality we now see and experience in the new spiritual science or in post-modern physics.
+It is also, like the principle of mentalism, what now manifests itself in the entire body of the new spiritual science.

 The same goes for all the seven hermetic principles.
 They are no longer stated in the new science, rather the new science in its complete and entire nature exhibits and testifies of these principles.
 They are underlying in the new science but not explicitly stated.

 Only a new set of seven absolute principles of the universe are explicitly stated in the new science and this is necessary to reflect the actual scientific nature of the post-modern age.
 But these new set of seven absolute principles are related to the seven hermetic principles and they are what scientifically prove the latter.